WCX1999320/HomeSecurity-CatPoint/README.md

 # UdaSecurity

 # Introduction
 A tool that simulates a home security application.
 In this application you can add, delete, enable and disable sensor input, read the image from the camera, and enable and disable alarm accordingly.
-It was developed with Java Swing and tested with JUnit 5 on Ubuntu 20.04.
-It implements the following requirements:
+It was developed with Java Swing and tested with JUnit.

+# Application Requirements:
 1. If alarm is armed *and* a sensor becomes activated, put the system into pending alarm status.
 2. If alarm is armed *and* a sensor becomes activated *and* the system is already pending alarm, set the alarm status to alarm.
 3. If pending alarm *and* all sensors are inactive, return to no alarm state.